MahStudio/WSLackware/README.md

 example: `wsl.exe --import WSlackware c:\WSlackware .\install.tar.gz`

-Wait a few seconds, it will install.
+Wait a few minutes, it will install.

 > Note: [With this technique](https://docs.microsoft.com/en-us/windows/wsl/reference) you can install many instances of the same distro.